 During our post game chat last week, the topic of 'orders' came up for some reason or other.
 Normally both sides deploy their forces as they see fit for a scenario and then go on their merry way as the battle unfolds, with each player deciding how best to use his forces to achieve the victory conditions as set out.
 But what if the High Command dictates the objectives and then leave it to you to achieve them?
 Also, those objectives may be quite different from what your opponent is trying to achieve.

 So this got me thinking about how we could replicate this on the table?
 The answer seemed simply to use some of the programmed orders options from 'Programmed Wargames Scenarios' by C S Grant.
 It seemed a simple solution and one worth trying out.
-Dave was game for this and so after a bit of thought, I came up with the following, based upon the 'Crossroads' scenario from the book
+Dave was game for this and so after a bit of thought, I came up with the following, based upon the 'Crossroads' scenario from the book.

 Scenario Details

-• You have not had the time to send a recce force forward, but you are broadly aware that the terrain is hilly with some woods and a possible village located near to the junction.
+have not had the time to send a recce force forward, but you are

-• Both sides will use markers to hide their initial deployments.
-Once both sides markers are deployed, then the forces can be revealed only once they become visible to the enemy.
+sides markers are deployed, then the forces can be revealed only once they become visible to the enemy.

-• Deployment will be via randomly determined roads, with one or more possible entry points.
+points.
 Each side to have a column of march drawn up for each Brigade.

-• Artillery once deployed, may only be manhandled once per game.
+- Artillery once deployed, may only be manhandled once per game.

-• Both sides may choose their forces from the options as per the scenario book.
+- Both sides may choose their forces from the options as per the scenario book.

 So with the scenario sorted, it was a case of choosing the forces and orders to be followed.
 I was to command the forces of the Empress Diane, whilst Dave to command those of Prince Benny.
 As Dave arrived late after a busy day, he randomly rolled for his force, whilst I had already chosen mine.